-As per note 4.5 on Capital Management, the Bank was compliant with all its capital ratios except core capital to deposit liabilities ratio and investment in land and buildings to core capital ratio as at 31 December 2022.
+As per note 4.5 on Capital Management, the Bank was compliant with all its capital ratios except investment in land and buildings to core capital ratio as at 31 December 2023.
 This was a result of Capital optimization measures as highlighted below;

-- (a) The Bank has focused on the natural growth of the core capital through improving the retained earnings for the period ending December 2022. - (b) The Bank has continued to utilise the existing Portfolio Risk Sharing Guarantee Scheme with International Finance Corporation (IFC) amounting to USD 6 million in addition to the existing USD 10 million with African Guarantee Fund (AGF) to support SME growth.
+- (a) The Bank has focused on the natural growth of the core capital through improving the retained earnings for the period ending December 2023. - (b) The Bank has continued to utilise the existing Portfolio Risk Sharing Guarantee Scheme with International Finance Corporation (IFC) amounting to USD 6 million in addition to the existing USD 10 million with African Guarantee Fund (AGF) to support SME growth.